whiteclouds7/webapplications-react/react-boilerplate/README.md

-# Assignment 4
+# React boilerplate
 The boilerplate of this was created using [this tutorial](https://www.carlrippon.com/creating-react-app-with-typescript-eslint-with-webpack5/)

+It includes
+- webpack (inkl. development server)
-- Implement Assignment 3 in React and typescript
+- typescript
-- Do not use something like create-react-app
-- Do not use any component library
-- Use Controlled Form components for form handling
+- babel
+- react
+- styled-components
+- eslint